You can send text and email receipts with the SumUp Air card reader, but if you need to print them, you’ll need a compatible receipt printer too.

 The accompanying belt strap keeps the printer securely in place when you’re on the move.

-As with the newer model, it prints 90 mm/sec on receipt paper that is 58 mm wide.
+It prints 90 mm per second on receipt paper that is 58 mm wide.

 This printer can be harder to find in shops since it is an older model, but it is good value for those who need a rugged, portable solution.